- Core Commitments

-Building on extensive GNI efforts on network shutdowns this year, Andy O’Connell of Facebook argued for the need to raise awareness of this growing trend, and for a multi-stakeholder coalition to work to demonstrate to governments and international institutions the economic harms of shutdowns in order to change government responses to elections and other political flash-points.
+Building on extensive GNI efforts on network shutdowns this year, Andy O’Connell of Facebook argued for the need to raise awareness of this growing trend and for a multi-stakeholder coalition to demonstrate to governments and international institutions the economic harms of shutdowns, which could help shift government responses to elections and other political flash points.

 Seamus Hughes of the Program on Extremism at George Washington University led a debate on the merits of current approaches to countering violent extremism, both online and off, and shared his analysis of an industry “finding a balance between terms-of-service enforcement and the need to protect security and rights.”

 We thank Michael Samway and the Georgetown University MSFS program for their support in hosting the event.

 Wednesday, November 30th